ShadowOne333/The-Legend-of-Zelda-Redux/ReadMe.md

 * **[DONE]** Have 999 rupees as the maximum amount, instead of 255.
 The rupee amount also needs to be saved in SRAM for when the game loads, so it starts with whatever amount you had last time (thanks to Bogaa for this feature!)
 * **[DONE]** Add a proper arrow item (arrows should only be purchased in shops, NOT as enemy drops), and an arrow counter (thanks to Bogaa for this feature!)
 * **[DONE]** Slight graphic changes to make certain sprites match their official artwork (Link now has his yellow hat line, some shield slight change, etc.).
 This won't be a graphic update of the game, as I still want to retain the original game's overall art design and aesthetic, but with sprites that better depict their official artwork designs.

-* Be able to kill the Pols Voice by playing the flute, and also with arrows to retain the original way of killing them
+* **[DONE]** Be able to kill the Pols Voice by playing the flute, and also with arrows to retain the original way of killing them (Thanks to stratoform for this!)
-* Flip the heart rows in the File Select Screen
+* **[DONE]** Flip the heart rows in the File Select Screen (Thanks again stratoform!)

 * Save the amount of hearts you last had if the game was saved manually, so when you load, you start with the same amount of life (this I'm not sure if it will be implemented in the end hack)
+* Implementation of a Copy/Erase file system like in subsequent Zeldas, where D-Pad Up and Down control the cursor in the File Selection and pressing A brings up the Name screen (Example: ALttP)
+* Animated tiles for water (maybe bushes).
+Perhaps this could be done by converting the ROM to something like MMC3/MMC5 for bank switching
 * Diagonal sword swing

 -------------------